kurator-org/kurator-validation/README.md

 ![process view of clean_data_using_worms.py](https://raw.githubusercontent.com/kurator-org/kurator-validation/master/src/main/python/org/kurator/validation/scripts/WoRMS/process.png)

 The process view reveals only the data processing steps (green boxes in the figure above) identified by YesWorkflow annotations in the script comments.
 As illustrated in the figure, the script takes as input a set of records (in CSV format), attempts to find corresponding records in the WoRMS taxonomy, rejects input records that cannot be found in WoRMS, and corrects the scientific name and authorship fields as needed in the records that it does find matches for.
-The rejected and accepted (poossibly corrected) records are output separately.
+The rejected and accepted (possibly corrected) records are output separately.

 The arrows between the boxes above represent their dataflow dependencies, but the data items themselves are hidden.
 The *combined view*, below, represents the process blocks together with the data (yellow rounded boxes) and parameters (white rounded boxes) that each processing step consumes and produces: